Bingjie Tang

 6th Annual Conference on Robot Learning (CoRL), 2022

-pdf / website /
+pdf / video / website /

 An image-based, learned method for selective tabletop object rearrangement in clutter using a parallel jaw gripper.
 Our method consists of three stages: graph-based object sequencing (which object to move), feature-based action selection (whether to push or grasp, and at what position and orientation) and a visual correspondence-based placement policy (where to place a grasped object).